Firefly Lane: Development

 On February 22, 2019, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
-The series was created by Maggie Friedman who was also expected to executive produce alongside Stephanie Germain, Katherine Heigl, and Lee Rose.
+The series was created and showran by Maggie Friedman who was also expected to executive produce alongside Stephanie Germain, Katherine Heigl, and Lee Rose.
 On May 26, 2021, Netflix renewed the series for a second season.
-On October 3, 2022, it was reported that the second season will be its final season which will consist of 16 episodes, splitting into two parts.
+On October 3, 2022, it was reported that the second season would be its final season which would consist of 16 episodes, splitting into two parts.

 Casting

 On July 10, 2019, Katherine Heigl was cast in a lead role.
 In August 2019, Ben Lawson, Sarah Chalke, Beau Garrett had been cast in starring roles.
 In September 2019, Ali Skovbye and Roan Curtis were cast to play the teenage versions of Heigl's and Chalke's characters, Tully and Kate, respectively.
 In the same month, Yael Yurman was cast as a series regular while Jon Ecker and Brandon Jay McLaren were cast in recurring capacities.
 On December 17, 2019, Patrick Sabongui and Brendan Taylor joined the cast in recurring roles.
 On February 11, 2020, Jenna Rosenow was cast in a recurring role.
 On September 21, 2021, Ignacio Serricchio joined the cast as new series regular while Greg Germann, India de Beaufort, and Jolene Purdy were cast in recurring roles for the second season.
 On February 11, 2022, Chris McNally was cast in a recurring capacity for the second season.